-- (i) obtain grades of C or better in core course units and compulsory course units and at least grades of D in the remaining course units taken into consideration, - (ii) obtain a 'Pass' grade for non-credit compulsory course units, - (iii) have a minimum Final Grade Point Average of 2.00,
+(i) obtain grades of C or better in core course units and compulsory course units and at least grades of D in the remaining course units taken into consideration,

+- (ii) obtain a 'Pass' grade for non-credit compulsory course units, - (iii) have a minimum Final Grade Point Average of 2.00,

-(iv) complete the relevant requirements within a period of seven academic years.
+(iv) complete the relevant requirements within a period of seven academic years from first registration.

-Students are entitled to obtain a detailed certificate/transcript and the degree certificate.
+Students are entitled to obtain a detailed certificate/transcript and the degree certificate after completing all the requirements of the degree upon releasing of final results.